Remedial Chaos Theory: Plot

-When Shirley gets the pizza, the group let her pies burn, so she insults them and exits.
+The scene is restarted from the dice roll and shows the various timelines, with Jeff rolling a different number each time.
+It’s revealed that the group thinks Shirley (Yvette Nicole Brown) has a baking problem and Pierce's “gift” is a Norwegian troll that he knows Troy dislikes.
+When Shirley gets the pizza, the group unintentionally lets her pies burn, so she insults them and exits.
 When Pierce leaves, Troy unloads to Britta about Jeff making him feel immature.
-When Britta leaves, Pierce torments Troy with the troll; Britta returns, engaged to the pizza guy.
-"The Darkest Timeline" arises when Troy leaves.
-Annie trips over the diorama boulder, flipping a table.
-Her gun discharges and shoots Pierce in the leg.
+When Britta leaves, Pierce torments Troy with the troll; Britta returns engaged to the pizza guy.

+"The Darkest Timeline" arises when Jeff rolls a 1 and Troy leaves.
+In his haste to get back as quickly as possible and not miss anything, Troy slams the apartment door and knocks the diorama boulder loose.
+Annie trips over the diorama boulder while attending to Jeff’s head injury, her gun accidentally discharges and shoots Pierce in the leg.
 Britta drops a joint, starting a fire.
-Troy returns to find the troll staring at him amid the chaos.
-When Abed leaves, Shirley learns Britta smoked marijuana, Troy becomes furious at Pierce, and Jeff and Annie kiss, then fight; everyone but Abed is unhappy.
-In a seventh timeline, Abed catches the die and exposes Jeff's plan: there are seven people and the die is six-sided, so Jeff never has to collect the pizza.
-The group make him do so and dance to "Roxanne".
+Troy returns to find the apartment on fire and the troll staring at him in the middle of all the chaos.

+When Abed leaves, Shirley chastises Britta for smoking marijuana, Troy becomes furious at Pierce due to his gift, and Jeff and Annie kiss then argue; everyone but Abed is miserable.
+In a seventh timeline, Abed catches the die and exposes Jeff's plan: there are seven people and the die is six-sided, so Jeff has devised a system where he never has to collect the pizza.
+The group makes him do so anyway as punishment and dances to "Roxanne" while he is away.
 Abed suggests that Annie move into the apartment.

-The end tag shows the Darkest Timeline: Shirley is an alcoholic; Pierce died; Annie was sent to a mental health ward; Jeff lost an arm in the fire; Troy lost his larynx trying to eat the troll; Britta put a blue streak in her hair.
-Abed makes felt goatees for the remaining group members, suggesting that they become evil and try to journey to the main timeline.
+The end tag shows the Darkest Timeline: Shirley is an alcoholic, Pierce died, Annie was sent to a mental health ward, Jeff lost an arm in the fire, Troy lost his larynx trying to eat the troll that was on fire, and Britta put a blue streak in her hair.
+Abed makes felt goatees for the group, suggesting that they become evil and try to journey to the main timeline.